LilyAsFlora/Ririi/README.md

 Reason clauses indicate the cause of an event.

 Introduce the pronoun *sō* ("what") at the beginning.

 ##### Purpose

 Purpose clauses indicate the purpose of an event.

-Turn the "purpose" phrase into a nominal clause and introduce the adposition *ku* ("at", "in") at the beginning.
+Turn the "purpose" phrase into a nominal clause and introduce the adposition *dē* ("towards") at the beginning.

 ##### Condition